 Lord of the Rings 14-Day New Zealand Tour

 The Lord of the Rings 14-Day New Zealand Tour begins in a central Auckland location in the evening, with a complimentary welcome dinner to get to know the other guests venturing to Middle-Earth with you.
 Visiting the tour during winter months will include a special movie guest presentation.
-The evening ends when you settle into your Takapuna accommodation in Auckland, with an early start beginning on Day 2.
+The evening ends when you settle into your Auckland City hotel, with an early start beginning on Day 2.

-Following a full cooked breakfast (provided from day two until day 13) guests will need to be ready for an 8:00 departure, with transport taking the group to Hobbiton along the Rotorua route.
+Following a full cooked breakfast (provided from day 2 until day 14) guests will need to be ready for an 8:00 am departure, with transport taking the group to Hobbiton along the Rotorua route.
 You will see some fantastic scenery on the way to Hobbiton Movie Set.
 The stunning Waikato farming location provides unimaginable beauty, with fertile pastures, picturesque green countryside and a wealth of miniature village towns holding a heap of history behind them.

 Once you arrive in Hobbiton, you will be able to explore the famous Hobbit Village, where the fantastic Middle-earth stories first came to life.
-Explore the Hobbit Holes which were dug into the sides of the hills in The Shire, before paying a visit to the end of Bagshot Row to visit Bilbo Baggins’ home.
+Explore the Hobbit Holes which were dug into the sides of the hills in The Shire, before paying a visit to Bag End, Bilbo Baggins’ home.
 You might also like to get an inside look at the Green Dragon Inn that Frodo and Samwise often visited with friends, and enjoy a cold beverage or two while you are there.
 Lunch is on us, which you can enjoy in the Marquee located next to the Green Dragon Inn.